nearform/titus/docs/quick-start/README.md

 ## Choose Typescript or plain JS

 There are two backend packages-`titus-backend` and `titus-backend-typescript`.
 Before you can start developing you must decide if you want to write plain javascript or typescript and delete the one you don't need.
-If you don't do this it may cause other lerna commands to fail.
+By default, the plain javascript backend is started when `npm run start:all` is called.
+If you wish to use the typescript backend, you should edit the `lerna.json` config file and remove the leading `!`.

 ## Install Dependencies